astropy/astropy/docs/time/index.rst

 The ``scale`` argument sets the `time scale`_ and is required except for time formats such as ``plot_date`` (:class:`~astropy.time.TimePlotDate`) and ``unix`` (:class:`~astropy.time.TimeUnix`).
 These formats represent the duration in SI seconds since a fixed instant in time is independent of time scale.
+See the `Time from Epoch Formats`_ for more details.

 precision
 ^^^^^^^^^